CoreyDeJong/learning-journal/README.md

 ## Learning Journal

 ### Growth Mindset
+ * _Acknowledge fear_: There is no growth in a comfort zone and no comfort in a growth zone.
- * _Perserverance_ Effort is the only thing stopping you from success.
+ * _Perserverance_: Effort is the only thing stopping you from success.
- * _Self-confidence_
- * _Acknowledge fear_ It is ok to not know.

-Remember:
+#### Remember:
-1. Accept Ambiguity
-2. Learn from feedback, negative or positive
-3. Embrace others success and learn from it.
+1. Failure is an opportuntity to learn.
+2. Feedback, positive or negative, is an opportuntity to learn.
+3. Others success is an opportunity to learn.

-My name is Corey DeJong.
+##### My name is Corey DeJong.
 I enjoy the challenge of new experiences and the comfort of what I have found best in the world.